thepeoplesbourgeois/apollonius/README.md

 ## Features

 - The user can reach the video of their choice by passing `find={identifier}` in the query string
-- (broken) The user can enter an identifier within the input field above the embedded video.
+- The user can enter an identifier within the input field above the embedded video.
 When doing so, the video, title, and description update within the page instead of causing a refresh.
 The URL parameters will also change to reflect the parameters for loading the video on client startup
+- The User can click the tile fore a related video to load the data for that video.

 ## Roadmap

-- The User should be able to click on a card for a related video within the related videos sidebar to load that video and its related videos.
 - The video player should display reviews written by other users.
 - Transition the video from an `<embed>` to native `<video>`
   - Need to find a way to reliably embed the necessary video sources for formats supported by `<video>`